Health Indicator Report of Foodborne Illness - Campylobacter Infections

 U.S. Target: 8.5 cases per 100,000

 How Do We Compare With the U.S.?Active surveillance through FoodNet indicates that 13.6 cases are diagnosed each year for each 100,000 persons in the U.S. population.
 Many more cases go undiagnosed or unreported, and campylobacteriosis is estimated to affect over 2.4 million persons every year in the U.S., or 0.8% of the population.
 Children under the age of 5 years are disproportionately affected by the disease, with an incidence rate of 24.4 cases diagnosed each year per 100,000 persons in the U.S. population.
-Campylobacteriosis is now a nationally notifiable disease.
+Campylobacteriosis has been a nationally notifiable disease since 2014.